• Airbnb

 You may be asking, what is a Co Host?
 A co host is a term or designation created by Airbnb where you can host another host’s property as their designated “co host”.
 The owner would add you to the listing and you would receive a percentage of every payout as payment for your work on the listing.

-If you want to better understand Airbnb co hosting, check out this article here!
+If you want to better understand Airbnb co hosting, I have all the top tips right here in this article!

 5. Start a property management company